brehays15/imma-teacha/README.md

 **TODO 1 :** In TODO 1 we are going to tell your viewers a greeting such as Hi or Bye.
 Really simple.

-    // TODO 1 : create variables for prompt and fs by calling require in each respective module: var welcomeMessage = "Welcome to our awesome superhero building app!" console.log(welcomeMessage);
+    // TODO 1 :  Make a greeting for our App var welcomeMessage = "Welcome to our awesome superhero building app!" console.log(welcomeMessage);